northle/docs/src/docs/advanced/validation.md

 ## Getting Started

-To be able to validate request, inject the `Validator` service:
+To be able to validate request, inject the `Validator` service into controller:

 ```ts{1,7}
 import { Request, Validator } from '@northle/core';